After she graduated from college, Hannah* could have settled into the normal rhythms of “adult life,” staying in her comfort zone.

 “Just be willing to do things,” says Hannah.
 “Don’t underestimate the skills and abilities that God has given you.
 And be willing to step out and to use those abilities.
 Because if you’re not, then what is the impact that you’re making?

-I was just a college grad who baked some cakes for fun on the side, and now I’m sitting in India getting to teach women who were in the trade for years and years, but now have a sustainable job and can provide for their families with what they’re doing.
+I was just a college grad who baked some cakes for fun on the side, and now I’m getting to teach women who were in the sex trade for years and years, but now have a sustainable job and can provide for their families with what they’re doing.
 I think that’s how the kingdom of God works.
 He takes broken people and uses them.

 There’s a passage in Hosea that talks about being a door of hope: